Living with Bay Area Reporter, BAR.

 A virus only destroys if it is left unchecked.
 A decade of presidents not only left the virus unchecked, but fanned a conflagration of ignorance, hate and ineptitude.
 In 1993 Joseph Holloway did not die from AIDS, he was murdered by it.

 Randall James Whittaker

 Rand took his leave of this world and flew with his angels early St. Patrick´s Day.
 He fulfilled his wish to depart through his lover´s arms.

-On August 13, 1998, the front page of BAR said: No Obituaries
+After many years, on August 13, 1998, the front page of BAR said: No Obituaries